Since 2005, travelers like you have helped us change the world through micro-donations.

 Solomon Islands

-The $20,000 raised through the Footprints Network will go towards:
+The $20,000 raised through the Footprints Network was utilised as follows:

-SurfAid works through local structures, to ensure alignment with priority needs and also to increase sustainability through longer-term support from communities and relevant government departments.
-In line with this, the project addresses urgent health needs in support of Solomon Islands Government programs and priorities, especially those of Ministry of Health and Medical Services (MHMS).
+SurfAid works through and supports local structures, to ensure alignment with priority needs and increase sustainability through longer-term support from communities and relevant government departments.
+In line with this, this project addressed urgent health needs in support of Solomon Islands Government programs and priorities, especially those of the Ministry of Health and Medical Services (MHMS).

-SurfAid will work in partnership with Family Planning Australia (FPA) to deliver this project, with FPA building the capacity of local health staff to implement clinical screening and treatment services; and SurfAid building the capacity of peer educators and developing educational materials.
+SurfAid worked in partnership with Family Planning Australia (FPA) to deliver this project, with FPA building the capacity of local health staff to implement clinical screening and treatment services; and SurfAid building the capacity of peer educators and developing educational materials.

-This project will expand SurfAid’s work to reach remote communities in the Pacific, addressing urgent health needs in support of Solomon Islands Government programs and priorities.
+This project is helping expand SurfAid’s work to reach remote communities in the Pacific, addressing urgent health needs in support of Solomon Islands Government programs and priorities.

 SurfAid’s partner for this project – Family Planning Australia’s cervical cancer screening and treatment program is implemented throughout Solomon Islands and across the Pacific.
 Introducing SurfAid’s strengths in community engagement and education is seen as key to increasing the reach and impact of this life-saving program.

 This project links to SurfAid’s broader community-led health programs in remote Indonesian communities.
-Lessons learned from SurfAid’s Indonesian programs, translated to Solomon Islands context, will help improve implementation; whilst lessons learned through this Solomon Islands project will also be used to hone our model and approach across multiple contexts.
+Lessons learned from SurfAid’s Indonesian programs, translated to Solomon Islands context, helped to improve implementation; whilst lessons learned through this Solomon Islands project will also be used to hone our model and approach across multiple contexts.

 Currently in its first year, this project is part of SurfAid’s preparation for potential scale-up to broader women’s and children’s health program activities in Solomons, in line with community needs and capacity, and government priorities.